Balaclava bin day & collection schedule

 Balaclava is a VIC suburb in postcode 3183, served by Port Phillip City for kerbside waste, recycling and organics collection.

-The suburb sits roughly 7km SE of Melbourne CBD.
+The suburb sits roughly 7km South-East of Melbourne CBD.

-Locals know it for the the Carlisle Street shopping strip.
+Locals know it for the Carlisle Street shopping strip.

 What follows covers the bins, the typical schedule and the quirks that apply locally.
 The address search on the home page turns that into exact dates for your door.